 There are several patterns visible in the figure.
-Particles produced in collisions with higher \sqs have harder spectra which corresponds to lower $n$.
-LHCb results for \Upsa mesons do not display this behavior because the higher collision energy data is measured at higher rapidity, $2<|y|<4.5$, whereas the lower energy measurements are for $2<|y|<3$.
+Particles produced in collisions with higher \sqs have harder spectra which corresponds to lower values of $n$, given a fixed $T$.
+LHCb results for \Upsa are higher at each collision energy because they are measured at higher rapidity $2<|y|<3$.
 Comparing results at the same energy shows that $n$ increases with rapidity, reflecting the fact that particle spectra become softer at high rapidity~\cite{Grigoryan:2017gcg}.
 Several other measurements of light mesons that are made at high rapidity also show higher $n$, they are not plotted in Figure~\ref{fig:individual_fits} for plot clarity.

-The magnitude of $n$ obtained from the fits shows strong dependence on the quark content of the particle.
+The magnitude of $n$ obtained from the fits shows a strong dependence on the quark content of the particle.
 Open heavy flavor mesons (\ohf) demonstrate much harder spectra compared to other species.
-This holds for all energies and the effect is stronger for open bottom (\obtm) than for open charm (\ochm).
+This holds for all energies, and the effect is stronger for open bottom (\obtm) than for open charm (\ochm).

-As has been observed in~\cite{Grigoryan:2017gcg}, at LHC and lower energies, light particle species (\uds) and quarkonia states follow \mT-scaling, i.e. their spectral distributions can be fitted to Eq.~\eqref{eq:mT}, or to the Tsallis form~\cite{Tsallis:1987eu}, with the same parameters $T$ and $n$.
-In a large number of publications the same statement is derived for narrower selections of mesons, e.g. in~\cite{ALICE:2020jsh,PHENIX:2010qqf,STAR:2006nmo}.
+As has been observed in~\cite{Grigoryan:2017gcg}, at LHC and lower energies, light particle species (\uds) and quarkonia states follow \mT-scaling, i.e., their spectral distributions can be fitted to Eq.~\eqref{eq:mT}, or to the Tsallis form~\cite{Tsallis:1987eu}, with the same parameters $T$ and $n$.
+In a large number of publications, the same statement is derived for narrower selections of mesons, e.g., in~\cite{ALICE:2020jsh,PHENIX:2010qqf,STAR:2006nmo}.

 Figure~\ref{fig:individual_fits} shows that the values of $n$ for \uds and ground-state heavy quarkonia (\qum) mesons are similar.
-However, excited quarkonia states (\equm) have lower values of $n$ than the ground-state quarkonia as seen by the ordering in $n$ for which $\Uone>\Utwo>\Uthree$.
-A similar ordering of $n$ for charmonia states, $\jpsi>\psits$, may be seen although the effect is smaller than for bottomonia.
+However, excited quarkonia states (\equm) have lower values of $n$ than the ground state as seen by the ordering $n(\Uone)>n(\Utwo)>n(\Uthree)$.
+A similar ordering of $n$ for charmonia states, $n(\jpsi)>n(\psits)$, may be present, although the effect is smaller than for bottomonia.